iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 The `PhysicalMaterial` serves as the base class for the materials in the PhysicalMaterial schema.
 Generally, it is expected that domain-specific properties (e.g. strength properties for the structural domain) will be added to the subclasses such as Concrete and Steel using domain-specific ElementAspects.

 The Density property in this base `PhysicalMaterial` class is intended to provide basic weight computation for the purposes of quantity takeoff and carbon footprint, for example, which are cross-domain functions.
+This kindOfQuantity for this property is AECU:DENSITY

 ### RenderMaterial